haresfaiez/haresfaiez.github.io/_posts/2023-05-21-how-to-write-a-property-based-testing-library-erlang-vs-haskell.md

 Here we're comparing an integer `n` to `n + 1`.

-`expectFailure` creates a testing result.
+`expectFailure` creates a result structure.
-This value provides more context on how to check the test than a simple boolean result.
-The resulting structure will contain an attribute `expect` whose value is `True`.

-We can return either a boolean value or such a result value.
-This result is also named `Result`, but it's a different structure than the one we just saw.
-Here's how the iteration result, the first we introduced, is created from the property result, the one returned by `our_prop`.

-The returned value is the iteration result.
-`res` is the value returned by the property.
+Here's how PropEr converts the structure returned by the property into a `Result` value.
+It checks the `ok` attribute, which contains the outcome of the test.
+Then, it checks `expect` attribute.

 ```haskell
 case res of